-- IOError if there was an error reading the key - PasswordRequiredException if the private key file is encrypted, and password is None - SSHException if the key file is invalid
+Raises IOError - if there was an error reading the key

+Raises PasswordRequiredException - if the private key file is encrypted, and password is None

 Create a key object by reading a private key file.
 If the private key is encrypted and password is not None, the given password will be used to decrypt the key (otherwise PasswordRequiredException is thrown).
 Through the magic of Python, this factory method will exist in all subclasses of PKey (such as RSAKey or DSSKey), but is useless on the abstract PKey class.